nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/><br/>
 <a name="mode"></a>
 #### 2.1.2.
 Switch mode: `mode` (Yu Shing)
 You can switches between the “bookmark” and “timetable” modes.
-Depending on the mode you select the behaviour of the commands below changes. <br/><br/>
+Depending on the mode you select the behaviour of the commands below changes. <br>

 There are two modes for Zoomaster, Bookmark and Timetable.